neidiom/ansible_ssl_expiry_check/README.md

 ````
 ansible-playbook -i hosts ansible_ssl_check.yml
 ````
-This command presumes the hosts inventory file is in the current directory.
+This command assumes the hosts inventory file is in the current directory.